Clement-tik/Clement-tik.github.io/index.md

 * Volume : Volume of transactions in USD
 * MarketCAP : the marketCAP of the coin which is : Current Price × Circulating Supply

+Then we got the exact same type of files for the others coins.
 ## 3 Methodology :

 ## 4 Evaluation & Analysis :